avieiravalle/DockerProtractor/Readme.md

 Docker needs to be installed and running.
 Selenium, Selenium Chorme headless and Selenium Firefox headless images need to be pulled from Docker Hub.

-Use the following command to pull the images from Docker Hub: docker pull selenium/hub && docker pull selenium/node-chrome && docker pull selenium/node-chrome-debug && docker pull selenium/node-firefox && docker pull selenium/node-firefox-debug
+* Use the following command to pull the images from Docker Hub: docker pull selenium/hub && docker pull selenium/node-chrome && docker pull selenium/node-chrome-debug && docker pull selenium/node-firefox && docker pull selenium/node-firefox-debug

 * Installation
 Run npm i to install the project dev dependencies.

-Before running the tests
+# Before running the tests
 Before running the tests, make sure that Selenium hub, Chrome headless, and Firefox headless containers are up and runnning.
-Use docker ps -a to check if they are up and running.
+Use <docker ps -a> to check if they are up and running.
-If they are not running, use docker-compose up -d to start them.
+If they are not running, use <docker-compose up -d> to start them.

-* To restart the containers use docker-compose restart.
+* To restart the containers use <docker-compose restart>.

-* To shut down the containers use docker-compose down.
+* To shut down the containers use <docker-compose down>.

 * Checking Selenium Grid
 With the containers up and running, access the following URL in your preferred browser to check that the Selenium Grid was correctly setup: <http://localhost:4444/grid/console.>